Skip to Content

 coral fish

-Fish are aquatic creatures that lack digitized limbs like fingers and toes but do have gills.
-There are approximately 34,800 species of fish worldwide, which is more than all other vertebrate species combined.
+Fish are aquatic creatures that lack digitized limbs, like fingers and toes, but have gills.
+There are approximately 34,800 species of fish worldwide, which is more than the combined number of all other vertebrate species.

 Types Of Fish In The World

-Fish can be found almost anywhere in the ocean, from the deepest ocean trenches to mountain streams high above sea level.
-Existing fish species are classified into three groups; Agnatha (jawless fish), Osteichthyes (bony fish), and Chondrichthyes (cartilaginous).
+Fish can be found almost anywhere in bodies of water, from the deepest trenches in the ocean to mountain streams at high altitudes.
+Existing fish species are classified into three groups: Agnatha (jawless fish), Osteichthyes (bony fish), and Chondrichthyes (cartilaginous).

-• Agnatha: is the most primitive group of extant vertebrates, consisting of jawless fishes.
+• Agnatha: The most primitive group of extant vertebrates, consisting of jawless fishes.
 The first fossil agnathans appeared in the Cambrian period, and two groups still exist today: lampreys and hagfish, with a total of about 120 species.

-• Osteichthyes: refers to all bony fishes that share several characteristics.
-It has the most living species of any scientific class of vertebrates, with over 28,000 species.
+• Osteichthyes: These include all bony fishes that share several characteristics.
+This group has the most living species of any scientific class of vertebrates, with over 28,000 species.

-• Chondrichthyes: includes sharks, batoids (rays and skates), and chimeras.
+• Chondrichthyes: Sharks, batoids (rays and skates), and chimeras.
 There are 1,282 chondrichthyan species present worldwide.

 How Many Invertebrates Are In The World?